waittim/graph-fraud-detection/README.md

 The constructed heterogeneous graph contains a total of 726345 Nodes and 19518802 Edges.

 Considering that the data is very imbalanced, we need to make a trade-off between Recall and Precision.
-Considering that misclassifying non-fraud transactions as fraud will seriously affect the user experience, we choose Precision as the priority.
+Considering that misclassifying non-fraud transactions as fraud will seriously affect the user experience, Precision is the priority.
 After training, the Precision is 0.83 and the ROC is 0.92.

 ![ROC](roc_curve.png)